Biden and Democrats push for social policy deal this week - The Boston Globe

-WASHINGTON — President Joe Biden and Democratic congressional leaders raced Monday to strike a compromise on a sprawling domestic policy plan, pushing for a vote within days even as a number of key sticking points remained on health care benefits, paid leave and how to pay for the package.
+President Biden and Democratic congressional leaders raced Monday to strike a compromise on a sprawling domestic policy plan, pushing for a vote within days even as a number of key sticking points remained on health care benefits, paid leave, and how to pay for the package.

-The White House and top Democrats hoped to reach an accord with key centrist holdouts before Biden departs later this week for a U.N. climate conference in Glasgow, Scotland, that begins Sunday, where he plans to push for a stronger international response to counter global warming and climate change.
+The White House and top Democrats hoped to reach an accord with key centrist holdouts before Biden departs later this week for a United Nations climate conference in Glasgow, Scotland, that begins Sunday, where he plans to push for a stronger international response to counter global warming and climate change.

 Biden told reporters that he was aiming for a deal on the package before his trip, which is scheduled to begin Thursday in Rome ahead of the Group of 20 economic summit.